-How To Take Care Of Your
+How To Take Care Of Your Health And Body

-11 Symptoms You Shouldn’t Ignore
+11 Symptoms You shouldn’t Ignore

 Most aches and pains are part of being human and nothing to worry about.
 They can often be explained in relation to our lifestyle or age, etc. However, on occasion, they may be the sign of something a little more sinister.
 If you’re ever unsure, always err on the side of caution and see your doctor.
 He or she will be able to rule out any serious causes.
 And never ignore the following symptoms.

-11 Symptoms You Shouldn’t Ignore:
+Here are 11 Symptoms you Shouldn’t Ignore!

 This may sound obvious, but chest pain and shortness of breath should never be ignored.
 Especially if it is accompanied by pressure and nausea.
 It could be a sign that you’re having a heart attack or that you have heart disease.
 Both of these pose a significant risk to life.
 Symptoms that last for a few minutes and then come back again are also concerning.
 Seek emergency medical attention immediately.